sahat/hackathon-starter/README.md

 After installing docker, start the application with the following commands :

 ```
-# To build the project for the first time or when you add dependencies
+# To build the project while supressing most of the build messages
 docker-compose build web

+# To build the project without supressing the build messages or using cached data
+ docker-compose build --no-cache --progress=plain web

 # To start the application (or to restart after making changes to the source code)
 docker-compose up web